SUSTAINABLE

 Development

-Development has a noble goal: to create social welfare.
-Currently, economic benefits have not been felt by all Indonesians, including vulnerable groups.
-This is evident in the widening income disparity among Indonesians.
+Development carries a noble goal: to create public prosperity.
+However, the benefits of economic performance have not yet been fully felt by all Indonesians, particularly vulnerable groups.
+This is evident from the widening income disparity among Indonesia’s population.

-The acceleration of development in various sectors, particularly land-based ones, has given rise to numerous problems: conflicts over land tenure, living space, and livelihoods, particularly among indigenous peoples and other vulnerable groups.
-Disparities in access to natural resources in Indonesia are also quite wide.
-As a result, 10.2 million people living in 25,863 villages in and around forest areas remain poor, while government programs (Agrarian Reform and Social Forestry) have only partially resolved these conflicts.
+The acceleration of development across various sectors, particularly land-based development, has generated numerous challenges, including land tenure conflicts, threats to livelihoods and living spaces, especially for Indigenous peoples and other vulnerable groups.
+Inequality in access to natural resources in Indonesia also remains significant.
+As a result, 10.2 million people living in 25,863 villages within and around forest areas remain poor, while government programs (Agrarian Reform and Social Forestry) have so far only resolved part of these conflicts.

-KEMITRAAN aims to ensure that government efforts to achieve development targets continue to address the impacts on the environment and human ecosystems, ensuring that no one is left behind.
-This is achieved by promoting development that prioritizes the preservation of natural resources and social welfare, particularly the interests of vulnerable groups and the capabilities of future generations.
+KEMITRAAN seeks to ensure that government efforts to achieve development targets take into account the impacts on both ecosystems and people, so that no one is left behind.
+This is pursued by promoting development that prioritizes the preservation of natural resources and social welfare, especially for vulnerable groups, while also safeguarding the rights and opportunities of future generations.